biologist79/ESPuino/README.md

 * please note: by using audiobook-mode any playlist-savings will be overwritten with every start unless the RFID-cards in setup() are commented out.
 Main way to link RFID to an action will be a webservice (still under development)
 * If you're using Arduino-IDE please make sure to change ESP32's partition-layout to `No OTA (2MB APP/2MB Spiffs)` as otherwise the sketch won't fit into the flash-memory.
 * compile and upload the sketch
+* Please keep in mind that working SD is mandatory.
+Unless `SD_NOT_MANDATORY_ENABLE` is not set, Tonuino will never fully start up if SD is not working.
+Only use `SD_NOT_MANDATORY_ENABLE` for debugging as for normal operational mode, not having SD working doesn't make sense!

 ## Starting Tonuino-ESP32 first time
 After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
 Enter WiFI-credentials + the hostname (Tonuio's name) and save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Now you're ready to got: place your favourite RFID-tag next to the RFID-reader and the music should start to play.
 While the playlist is generated, fast-rotating LEDs are shown.
 The more tracks a playlist/directory contains the longer this step takes. <br >